 Muzej stakla

-Museum of Ancient glass is one of a kind cultural institution not only in Croatia but in the world.
-This is specialized archeological museum with a unique collection of about 5.000 different glass objects from antiquity that were found in Zadar, dating from the 1st century BC to the 5th century AD.
-Before opening the museum, this valuable antique glass collection has been presented at numerous international exhibitions in Rome, Venice, Lisbon and other cities.
-Great addition to the museum is a glassmaking workshop in which you can see live demonstration of a glass blowing technique.
-In museum’s gift shop you can buy amazing hand-made glass jewelry, vases or plates.
+Museum of Ancient glass is a one-of-a-kind cultural institution, not just in Croatia, but in the world.
+This specialized archaeological museum houses a unique collection of around 5,000 glass objects from antiquity, all discovered in Zadar and dating from the 1st century BC to the 5th century AD.
+Before the museum opened, this valuable collection was featured in numerous international exhibitions in Rome, Venice, Lisbon, and other cities.
+A highlight of the museum is the glassmaking workshop, where you can watch live demonstrations of traditional glass-blowing techniques.
+In the museum’s gift shop, you can purchase exquisite handmade glass jewelry, vases, or plates.
+Entrance fee is €6.00.

 12. Zadar Virtual Walking tour

-1. The Roman Forum built 2000 years ago
+1. The Roman Forum, built 2000 years ago

-2. Zadar in 1202 and the IV cruscade attack on the city
+2. Zadar in 1202 and the IV Cruscade attack on the city

-3. Former green market and how Zadar looked before World war II
+3. Former Green market and how Zadar looked before World war II

 7. St. Simeon’s Church and its silver pleated chest